How much does it cost to fire an employee?

 You cannot avoid all dismissal costs, but you can limit them by following a few smart tips.

-• Make sure to keep accurate records.
+- Make sure to keep accurate records.
 “To prosecute is to prove” is a well-known saying among lawyers.
 So, make sure to record everything on paper.
-When an employee is performing poorly, issue a written warning and give them the chance to make amends.
-If you petition a district court for dismissal, the judge will always require you to show an improvement plan.
+When an employee is performing poorly, issue a written warning and give them the chance to improve.
+If you petition a district court for dismissal, the judge will always ask you to show an improvement plan.
 If you want to dismiss an employee for business-economic reasons, UWV will request all your figures.
 Make sure that your records are clear and complete from the very start.

-• Bring in expert assistance.
-Contract a lawyer for the legal proceedings and a bookkeeper or accountant for the financial side of things.
-Only do it yourself if you are confident in your knowledge and experience.
+- Bring in expert assistance if you lack the necessary knowledge.
+Save time and avoid mistakes by, for example, hiring a lawyer for the legal proceedings and a bookkeeper or accountant for the financial side of things.

-• Go for the solution that will hurt least in the long term - even if it stings for now.
+- Go for the solution that will hurt least in the long term.
 Reaching an agreement with the employee is often cheaper than a full dismissal procedure.
 If your offer is reasonable and the employee clearly knows that the only other option is dismissal, they will usually agree.
 With this approach, the employee retains their right to unemployment benefits.